danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 The next few sections will walk through the installation and configuration of five components that we'll use to build a model deployment pipeline: 1) Kubernetes cluster, 2) NFS for persistent storage, 3) Polyaxon for distributed model training, 4) Argo to build a model containerization workflow, and 5) Seldon for model deployment.

-Once we installed and configured each of these components, we'll train, build, and deploy a model starting in Section "Polyaxon: Training models".
+Once we installed and configured each of these components, we'll train, build, package, and deploy a model starting in Section "Polyaxon: Training models".
 So just go there if you want to skip all the installation bits.

 ### Kubernetes cluster

-I used GKE but it could be any Kubernetes cluster, either uses the GCP console or with a command like this one:
+I used GKE but it could be any Kubernetes cluster, either use the GCP console or with a command like this one:

 ```terminal
 $ gcloud beta container --project "<project-name>" clusters create "model-mgmt" --zone "us-central1-a" --cluster-version "1.10.7-gke.2" --machine-type "n1-standard-2" --image-type "COS" --disk-size "10" --num-nodes "3" --network "default"